-The success or failure of the installation is logged in the installactions.log and silentInstall.log file.
-The log files are created in the oraInventory directory during installation.
-For more information, refer to "oraInventory Directory" on page 2-31.
+The success or failure of the installation is logged in the installActions.log and silentInstall.log file.
+The log files are created in the \Program Files\Oracle\Inventory\Logs directory during installation.

 Note: The installer or configuration assistant will fail if you attempt a non-interactive session without appropriately configuring a response file.